warmlyyours/kri/content/post/25-Incredible-Examples-of-Luxury-Faucets.md

 ---
-title: 25 Incredible Examples of Luxury Faucets
+title: 24 Incredible Examples of Luxury Faucets
 date: 2019-12-18
 author: Kitchen Remodel Ideas
 tags:
   - Faucets
 ---

 The kitchen sink has a very important job to do.
 A good kitchen sink must be durable enough to hold up to rigorous choring.
 Dishes are washed and sanitized on a daily basis.
 Your kitchen deserves a luxurious faucet that's both elegant and functional.
-Here's an assorted collection of kitchen & bath brands offering beautifully designed faucets for a fair price.
+Here's an assorted collection of kitchen ware brands offering beautifully designed faucets for a fair price.

 1. [Chillout FF4900](https://www.franke.com/us/en/ks/products/kitchen-faucets/chillout/115-0378-985_detail.html)
 {{< figure src="/img/25sinks/chillout.jpg" >}}